wjsharpe/asips-satpy-readers/README.md

 # satpy-viirs-l2
-Viirs L2 Enhancements and colormap for Satpy
+Viirs L2 Enhancements and colormap plugin for Satpy.
+This should allow for replication of NASA Worldview layers.